Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Evaluation

 \textbf{Convergence Speed and Asymmetric Trigger.} Our key idea is to make the trigger easier for the victim model to learn by optimizing separability.
 An important question is how quickly the victim model can learn this trigger.
 Fig. \ref{fig:learn_curve} shows that our method converges to nearly 100\% ASR in just 4 epochs, whereas the simplest backdoor attack, BadNets, requires 11 epochs to converge.
 This indicates that our backdoor task is even easier for neural networks than BadNets.
 Compared to peer clean-image backdoor methods, FLIP takes over 20 epochs to achieve a successful attack and remains unstable after 20 epochs.

 \textbf{Robustness to Architecture.} As introduced in the baseline settings, FLIP is highly sensitive to the victim model's architecture.
 In contrast, \methodabb{} exhibits high ASR across four distinct architectures: PreActResNet18, EfficientNet-B0, VGG-11, and ViT-B-16, as shown in Table \ref{tab:architecture_performance}.
 In our experiments, all four architectures achieve ASR exceeding 90\% on every tested dataset, with an average ASR above 96\%.
-This demonstrates that our method is architecture-agnostic.
+This demonstrates robustness across the architectures tested here; it does not imply invariance to every possible victim architecture.

 \textbf{Generalized Threat Model.} Our threat model can be extended to weaker assumptions.
 We propose a generalized threat model where attackers can access only a small portion of the entire dataset and subsequently poison an even smaller subset of the accessed data.
 This extension broadens the clean-image backdoor threat to individual annotators with very limited dataset access.
 As shown in Fig. \ref{fig:weak}, when accessing only 10\% of the training dataset, \methodabb{} achieves an ASR of 90.3\% on CIFAR-10 and 68.2\% on CIFAR-100.
 In comparison, the current SOTA baseline FLIP achieves only 20.4\% and 1.3\% ASR on CIFAR-10 and CIFAR-100, respectively, with the same data access.